UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 <opt text="<code>as np import numpy </code>">

-Unfortunately this would not import `numpy`.
+Unfortunately, this would not import `numpy`.

 </opt>